 Q: Who should be tested for primary adrenal insufficiency and how?

-Dr. Barthel: The guidelines recommend diagnostic tests for the exclusion of primary adrenal insufficiency (PAI) in all patients with indicative clinical symptoms or signs.
-This includes in particular acutely ill patients with otherwise unexplained symptoms or signs suggestive of PAI, such as volume depletion, hypotension, hyponatremia, hyperkalemia, fever, abdominal pain, hyperpigmentation or— especially in children, hypoglycemia.
+Dr. Barthel: The guidelines suggest diagnostic testing for the exclusion of primary adrenal insufficiency (PAI) in all patients with indicative clinical symptoms or signs.
+In particular, for acutely ill patients with otherwise unexplained symptoms or signs suggestive of PAI, such as volume depletion, hypotension, hyponatremia, hyperkalemia, fever, abdominal pain, hyperpigmentation or— especially in children, hypoglycemia.

 Q: How should physicians test for primary adrenal insufficiency?